 One would assume that as time passes, an application that is being developed will have “further maturity,” but Mark is vigorously dancing around the topic of whether S/4HANA EM is complete.
 It isn’t.
 Furthermore, it is very likely that given the maturity of S/4HANA EM in 2016 that Mark Chalfen did not take this client live.

 “Given the number of releases scheduled, any organization looking at an SAP S/4HANA Enterprise Management implementation with a go-live date of 2017 can feel comfortable in the knowledge that it will be moving to a more mature and well-supported product.
 SAP supports the first tranche of customers via the Customer Care program and RIG Program – Regional Implementation Group.
 It provides a free service for a small group of customers to ensure they have the latest product information.”

 This is a strange statement.
 One does not “feel comfortable” with the knowledge that an application will become “more mature.”
 One feels comfortable when one is implementing an application that is complete.
-I should not have to explain this, but if an application is not completed, it normally is not implemented.
-When I worked for i2 Technologies we brought out a bunch of new products that mostly all bombed.
+I should not have to explain this, but if an application is not completed, it usually is not implemented.
+When I worked for i2 Technologies, we brought out a bunch of new products that mostly all bombed.
 The only way that i2 Technologies was able to push so many incomplete products out into the market was through salespeople lying about how complete these applications were.
 This is happening now with S/4HANA.
-But it is not only SAP that is lying about the state of S/4HANA, but their very large number of consulting partners that are in on misleading customers in order to get the most possible money for themselves.
+But it is not only SAP that is lying about the state of S/4HANA, but their vast number of consulting partners that are in on misleading customers to get the possible money for themselves.

 Typically Large ECC Expenses Necessarily Further Increase with S/4HANA